rmodosantos/certainty-estimator/Model_card.md

 **Output**: The type of tumor present in the input image, from 3 possible classes: Meningioma, Glioma or Pituitary tumor.

 **Model architecture**: I picked a commonly used CNN architecture, the ResNet18, to classify different types of brain tumors in MRI images.
-This choice was motivasted by the previously demonstrated success of ResNet architectures in image classification tasks (REF).
+This choice was motivated by the previously demonstrated success of ResNet architectures in image classification tasks in general and specifically in the one used in this repository [1,2].
 The moderate depth of the network (18 layers) provided a good compromise between classification performance and computational resources.
-To enable Monte Carlo dropout for certainty estimation I added dropout layers downstream of every activation layer, as depicted below.
+To enable Monte Carlo dropout for certainty estimation I added dropout layers downstream of every convolution and activation layer, as depicted below.

 <img src="CNN_architecture.png" alt="CNN architecture" width='1080'/>